 provides data for the County as a whole.
 There are 88 counties in Ohio.
 The map highlights

 the 17 counties for which we have data in NEO CANDO.
 The counties of Ashtabula, Cuyahoga, Geauga, Lake, Lorain, Medina, Portage, and Summit comprise the Cleveland-Akron

 CANDO refer to both the Statistical Planning Areas (SPAs) and the suburban

 municipalities.
 This geographic level is ONLY available for Cuyahoga County in NEO CANDO.
 The SPAs are geographic areas

 that were defined by the City of Cleveland Planning Commission in conjunction

 with community organizations and residents.
 The SPAs are a combination of

 contiguous census tracts within the City.
 The SPAs were defined based on

 generally accepted neighborhood boundaries within each area and compatibility

 with census tract boundaries.
-There are 36 SPAs in the City of Cleveland.
 These SPAs are NOT census geography; therefore, the user is unable

 to extract data from the Census Bureau's web site based on these areas.